Sweet Track and other wooden trackways

 Often structures and artefacts were found and reported by the peat cutters.
 In the 1960s as the rate of peat digging increased so did the extent of discoveries.
 This led to the Somerset Levels Project being set up in 1973.
 Directed by John and Bryony Coles, this project managed to excavate and record some 30 or more groups of wooden trackways plus many everyday objects, including what is believed to be a child’s toy!
 They pioneered many of the techniques of wetland archaeology that are still in use around the world today.

 To encourage the reporting of finds many of the trackways were named after their discoverer or the peat company or farmer who owned the land, such as the Eclipse, Tinney’s, Baker, Garvin’s and Rowland’s tracks.
 The most famous of the trackways was the Sweet Track, named after Ray Sweet who discovered it while ditch cleaning.
+In all, more than 40 wooden trackways were found in the area.

 This trackway crossed the 2 km of reed-swamp that separated the island of Westhay from the dry land of the Polden ridge to the south.
 Tree-ring dating (dendrochronology) has proved that it was built in the spring of 3806 BC when farming and settled life was just beginning in what is called the ‘Neolithic’ period.
 Fats extracted from pottery found beside the track were from cow’s milk, providing the earliest evidence of dairy farming in the UK.